scalacenter/action-pull-request-another-repo/README.md

 ## Behavior Notes
 The action will create any destination paths if they don't exist.
 It will also overwrite existing files if they already exist in the locations being copied to.
+Finally it will delete files that are missing from the source folder.
 It will not delete the entire destination repository.